frederic-perez/AmE-dictionary/data/dictionary.md

 __relate__ _v_ :two::hammer: _I don’t relate._
 __relay<sup>1</sup>__ _n_ _A relay race._
 __relay<sup>2</sup>__ _v_ :two::hammer: (relayed) _Ed was relaying a message directly from Jane._
+__relegate__ _v_ To assign to an obscure place, position, or condition. _Syn_ demote, bump _After allowing the other team to score on three consecutive shots, he was relegated to the bench._
 __relegation__ _n_ _Sports_
 __relent__ _v_ :four::hammer: (relented)
 __relentless__ _adj_ :five::hammer: _I relentlessly go to YouTube to watch all new footage._